 After the brief respite, I decided to take a stroll down the trail and see if I could locate Juniper Springs.
-The trail comes to a fence marking the wilderness boundary and I did not find anything other than an empty water tank and empty water trough.
-Nearby is another trailhead, that forest road 9867A comes into.
-In the area is a broke down, run down feed trough for horses that had seen its better days.
+The trail comes to a fence marking the wilderness boundary, and I did not find anything other than an empty water tank and empty water trough.
+Nearby is another trailhead that forest road 9867A comes into.
+In the area is a broken-down, run-down feed trough for horses that had seen better days.

-I found out later in the evening talking to Jim, that if I had gone down pass the feed trough I would have found the spring, or at least a pipe with a trickle of water coming out.
-From my journal, "You can feel the heat, everything is dry.
-Good gosh, the first half mile of trail #20 I had an elevation gain of at least 700 feet!!
+I found out later in the evening talking to Jim that if I had gone down past the feed trough, I would have found the spring or at least a pipe with a trickle of water coming out.
+From my journal, "You can feel the heat; everything is dry.
+Good gosh, the first half-mile of trail #20 I had an elevation gain of at least 700 feet!!
 Kicked my butt.
 Rocky!
 The trail seems to be made up of broken quartz!"
 The trail does level off and pretty much remains that way with a few minor dips.
 And so I walked a leisure pace under the pines and junipers lining the trail.
 Oddly, I ran into a fence line which pretty much runs parallel to the trail throughout the hike.
 What the heck is it for?
 To keep hikers from peering over the ledge or stupid cows from falling off?
 However, I did come across breaks in the fence, allowing me to stand on rock outcroppings and affording me a panoramic view below.

-It is about this time I begin to consider my water and wrote, "Ran out in platypus."
-My first three liters of water is depleted.
-I have three liters of water remaining and quite a distance to cover before my anticipated campsite.
+About this time, I began to consider my water and wrote, "Ran out in platypus."
+My first three liters of water were depleted.
+I had three liters of water remaining and quite a distance to cover before my anticipated campsite.
 I continue, thinking I can nurse my remaining water.

-Surprisingly, I ran into another backpacker by the name of Jim and his dog, a aussie heeler it looks like.
+Surprisingly, I ran into another backpacker named Jim and his dog, an Aussie heeler, it looks like.
 Both heading in the direction I have just traveled.
-We exchanged formalities, trail conditions and the likes.
-Before going our separate ways he told me about a large pile of rocks which indicates a shortcut off the mesa leading down to Bull Spring.
-I not only found one pile of rocks, but another a few yards down the trail.
+We exchanged formalities, trail conditions, and the likes.
+Before going our separate ways, he told me about a large pile of rocks which indicates a shortcut off the mesa leading down to Bull Spring.
+I not only found one pile of rocks but another a few yards down the trail.

-Standing near the first pile of rocks though, I considered the option of hiking down at this point, studying what appears to be a trail slipping into the trees possibly leading down of the mesa.
-However, my map did not indicate any such trail near this point dropping off the mesa, so I decide not to pursue it.
+Standing near the first pile of rocks, though, I considered the option of hiking down at this point, studying what appears to be a trail slipping into the trees, possibly leading down of the mesa.
+However, my map did not indicate any such trail dropping off the mesa near this point, so I decided not to pursue it.
 After all, I had trail #20 to finish.